The Agfa

 The box.

 What's in the box: camera, cable only for charging, short manual, strap.
-There is an 8 prints cartridge in the camera already (+ the extra pack furnished).
+There is an 8 prints cartridge in the camera already

 The front.
-Tiny lens with selfie mirror and LCD flash.
+Tiny lens with selfie mirror and LCD flash

-buttons, easy to use.
+The back: small LCD screen and control buttons, easy to use.
 Around the O.K. button there are 4 buttons.

 Left side.
 Strap lug at the top, USB charge socket, reset button.

-Right side.
 Image ejection slot.

-Top.
 On/Off button, shutter button and 2 tiny LCDs for camera on and bluetooth.

 Cartrige trap at the bottom and cartridge.